Virus leaders meeting to look at year 12

 There are encouraging signs the strict measures might be working after the average increase in daily cases fell to two per cent nationally.

-Australia has recorded more than 6000 confirmed cases, but there’s concerns about 550 people infected by someone who didn’t know they had the disease.
+Australia has recorded more than 6000 confirmed cases, but there are concerns about 550 people infected by someone who didn’t know they had the disease.

 Health Minister Greg Hunt echoed Mr Morrison’s warning, saying relaxing social distancing could undo the nation’s hard work.